 Our class code is- H4LWD

 I encourage you to take advantage of the enVision Math web site.
-It will provide your child with activities and games to practice and enrich; there is a wealth of resources available at
+It will provide your child with activities and games to practice and enrich; there is a wealth of resources available.

 Donations of tissues, hand sanitizer, and Lysol Wipes are always greatly appreciated.